Male studying at wooden desk with books and laptop in Miller Library at Cornerstone University

 News Oct.
 9, 2019

-The Davidhizar family recently celebrated its most recent Grand Rapids Theological Seminary graduate.
+The Davidhizar family recently celebrated its most recent Cornerstone Theological Seminary graduate.
 Austin (M.A. ’19) marks the second graduate of three family members who started the process of attaining graduate-level ministry degrees from the university.

 For Betsy (M.A. ’16), the decision to enroll in seminary classes occurred after two decades of experience as a women’s ministry and spiritual director.
 Betsy’s husband, Mark, is also currently enrolled in the Urban Cohort program.